percona/pmm/docs/setting-up/server/virtual-appliance.md

 ### Reconfigure interface

+!!! note alert alert-primary ""
-> When using the command line, the interface is remapped during import.
+    When using the command line, the interface is remapped during import.

 **UI**